ArtSabintsev/Harpy/README.md

 If you currently don't have an app in the store, use the **AppID** for the iTunes Connect App (*376771144*), or any other app, and temporarily change the version string in `.xcodeproj` to an older version than the one that's currently available in the App Store.

 For your convenience, you may turn on `NSLog()` debugging statements by setting `debugEnabled = true` before calling any of the `checkVersion()` methods.

-### Supported Devices Compatibility
-As of **v2.7.1**, this feature was removed, as Apple  stopped updating the `supportedDevices` key in the iTunes Lookup API route.

-<del>Every new release of iOS deprecates support for one or more older device models.
-Harpy checks to make sure that a user's current device supports the new version of your app.
-If it it does, the `UIAlertView` pops up as usual.
-If it does not, no alert is shown.
-This extra check was added into Harpy after a [lengthy discussion](https://github.com/ArtSabintsev/Harpy/issues/35).
-A new helper utility, [UIDevice+SupportedDevices](https://github.com/ArtSabintsev/UIDevice-SupportedDevices), came out of this discussion and is included with Harpy.</del>

 ### Important Note on App Store Submissions
 The App Store reviewer will **not** see the alert.